AndresSM415/C-language/homework/FinalProject/README.md

 ## Autoevaluation

-Complexity 3: It is complex due to the heavily use of pointers used to stack the tiles in any directions.
+Complexity 3: It is complex due to the heavily use of pointers used to stack the tiles in any direction.

 Functionality 3: It doesn´t crack with any key, and I haven´t seen an error during game.